 The above company, which is connected with the Seventh Day Adventists, has recently started business in the shop next to Mrs Anthony’s, High Street, where a supply of health foods is stocked.
 These foods consist mainly granola, for porridge or puddings; granose, or whole wheat; caramel-cereal, a substitute for coffee; nut butter, a substitute for butter; bromose, a very good fattening food; and nuttose, a substitute for meat.
 These foods are all prepared at the Adventists’ factory at Cooranbong, where a large number of hands are employed, and there is so much of the common-sense argument in favour of the foods that they are taking on with the public.
 For the purpose of giving the public an opportunity of sampling these health foods, light luncheons are served at the shop at a nominal rate, from twopence to sixpence, according to the menu.

 Previously Sanitarium health foods had been sold through agents but this first health food store marked the beginning of the company’s move into food service and retailing.
+Many of the products they sold were brands developed by the Kellogg brothers.
 In 1902 the first Sydney café opened, providing vegetarian meals.
 During six months of 1904, the Pitt St cafe served 8,000 customers.
 By 1939, this had increased to almost 100,000 customers over a six month period.